 These constant interruptions created a loss of productivity for our developers.
 Our answer to this problem was to direct such requests to someone we call the guardian.
 His/her role?
 To protect the other developers.
 This position is filled by a different developer each week.

 Regular duties include answering questions from other members of the team, fixing other developers’ codes and dealing with any emergencies.
 Therefore, the guardian is the only person whose work we can interrupt.
-We identify the guardian by his/her multi-coloured horn.
+We identify the guardian by his/her multi-colored horn.

 Charles Miglietti, co-founder of Toucan Toco – Guardian of the week